caiqueferreira/challenge1_4i/challenge_1.md

 ![](challenge_1_files/figure-html/unnamed-chunk-18-1.png)<!-- -->

-For the USA, the ETS forecasts increasing TFP values, just like the ARIMA, as well.
+For the USA, the ETS forecasts increasing TFP values, just like the ARIMA.

 ```r
 # USA forecast - ETS